go-spatial/tegola/cache/mbtiles/README.md

 - `basepath` (string): [Required] a folder to write the cached tiles to {mapname}.mbtiles files.
 - `max_zoom` (int): [Optional] the max zoom the cache should cache to.
 After this zoom, Set() calls will return before doing work.
 This set the metadata maxzoom
 - `min_zoom` (int): [Optional] the min zoom the cache should cache to.
 Before this zoom, Set() calls will return before doing work.
 This set the metadata minzoom
-- `bounds` (int): [Optional] the bounds to register in the cache.
-This set the metadata bounds.
-Default to earth bounds: -180.0,-85,180,85.